-Entry Active

 Enter your access code.
-If an error is made in entering the code, enter the code Enter Your Code again.
+If an error is made in entering the code, re-enter the code correctly.
 When a valid access code is entered, the keypad will stop beeping.
-If no alarms occurred while the panel was armed, and there are no troubles, the display will read...
+If there were no alarms while the panel was armed, and there are no troubles, the display will read After about five seconds, the system will return to the Ready state and the display will read If there was an alarm while the system was armed, this message will be displayed.

-No Alarm Memory | will read...

-System Disarmed After about five seconds, the system will return to the Ready state and the display

-Enter Code to Arm System

-View Memory < > "Zone of Alarm"

-If an alarm occurred while the system was armed, this message will be displayed.
 Use the arrow (< >) keys to view which zones caused the alarm.
-If a zone is still in alarm, the display will show the following message to indicate that a zone is open...

-Secure System Before Arming<>

-Enter Code to

-Upon disarming and if a trouble is present, this message will be displayed.
-Use the Arm Sustem <> arrow (<>) keys to view which troubles are affecting the system (see "Viewing" Trouble Conditions" on page 12).
+If a zone is still in alarm, the display will show the following message to indicate that a zone is open Upon disarming and if a trouble is present, this message will be displayed.
+Use the arrow (< >) keys to view which troubles are affecting the system (see "Viewing Trouble Conditions" on page 11).